pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/how-to/key-repeat/index.md

 Karabiner-Elements does not provide a feature to adjust key repeat rate.

-Use System Preferences > Keyboard.
+Use System Settings > Keyboard.

 {{< local-image src="images/system-preferences-keyboard-key-repeat@2x.png" >}}